 Consider this.
 The United States currently imports about 2/3 of its oil, and about 2/3 of that oil is used for transportation.
 The money we use to buy that oil isn’t backed by gold or anything physical; it’s backed by U.S. debt, and our total debt (almost $17 trillion as of this writing) cannot be paid back.
 However, the dollar still appears to have value because only dollars can be used to purchase oil on the global market.
 This means the dollar is in demand, and that’s why it still has some value.
 It’s often referred to as the petrodollar.

 Here’s the problem.
 Many countries like China and Russia don’t like the fact that the Federal Reserve is devaluing the dollar with all its money “printing.”
 It’s not a good deal for them to get dollars in exchange for oil when those dollars are worth less every year.
-That’s why they’re talking about trading with each other without using the dollar.
-What … Read the rest
+That’s why they’re talking about trading with each other without using the dollar. … Read the rest